collective/collective.elasticsearch/README.md

 Support for all index column types is done EXCEPT for the DateRecurringIndex index column type.
 If you are doing a full text search along with a query that contains a DateRecurringIndex column, it will not work.

+## Search Highlighting

+If you want to make use of the [Elasticsearch highlight](https://www.elastic.co/guide/en/elasticsearch/reference/current/highlighting.html) feature you can enable it in the control panel.

+When enabled, it will replace the description of search results with the highlighted fragments from elastic search.

+### Highlight Threshold

+This is the number of characters to show in the description.
+Fragments will be added until this threshold is met.

+### Pre/Post Tags

+Highlighted terms can be wrapped in html which can be used to enhance the results further, such as by adding a custom background color.
+Note that the default Plone search results will not render html so to use this feature you will need to create a custom saearch result view.

 ## Developing this package

 Create the virtual enviroment and install all dependencies: